Indian cinema and Switzerland: History

 After 1970's Prem Pujari, the practice started to wane and went stagnant for the next two decades.
 However, the same year, filmmaker Yash Chopra went to Switzerland on his own honeymoon.
 Inspired, he started working in the country into his own projects.
-The first film he shot in Switzerland was Faasle in 1985, but it was Chandni (1989) which truly implanted Switzerland in India's popular consciousness, as it was not only a major hit but also revitalized the romantic genre after a period of action dominance, giving the country and its scenery a romantic connotation for many Indians.
+The first film he shot in Switzerland was Faasle in 1985, but it was Chandni (1989) which began to implant Switzerland in India's popular consciousness, as it was not only a major hit but also revitalized the romantic genre after a period of action dominance, giving the country and its scenery a romantic connotation for many Indians.
 The same year, the insurgency in Jammu and Kashmir began, making the area too unsafe for most film production.
 Combined with the liberalisation of the Indian economy, this led to the number of Indian film shoots in Switzerland reaching a high point in the 1990s, with over a dozen per year.
 The most famous film of the period was Chopra's Dilwale Dulhania Le Jayenge (1995), which went on to become one of the most famous Bollywood films ever.
 However, Switzerland started being perceived as cliche soon afterwards as audiences wished for more realistic stories and interludes, and has also faced competition from other destinations that are either closer to India or offering more financial incentives, so the amount of Indian productions filming there has dropped substantially, with only two to three a year in 2013.
+Nevertheless, major Hindi film productions have continued to shoot there alongside a growing number of Telugu, Tamil and Kannada films due to ease of shooting and low bureaucratic hurdles compared to other countries.

+Between 1923 and 2018, Switzerland was measured to be the second most popular country in Europe, behind the United Kingdom, for shooting by Indian film productions.
 The overwhelming majority of Indian films filmed in Switzerland have been shot in the center of the country, mainly in the canton of Bern in places such as Interlaken and Gstaad.
 A. S. Bhalla has suggested that may be due to the relatively accessibility of that region compared to southern Switzerland, which has similar scenery, and existing familiarity among Indian audiences crediting a feedback loop that results in new productions and tour agents ignoring lesser known sites.
 Although other Indian film industries have also shot scenes in Switzerland, Hindi cinema's usage of the country is the most well known and studied.

 Impact

 Through this exposure, Switzerland has been firmly placed in India's national popular culture, with Indian president Ram Nath Kovind proclaiming that "Bollywood has taken Switzerland to every nook and corner of India" on a 2019 visit to the country.
 Through initiatives and promotions from the Swiss government and tourism companies, this popularity has been harnessed to fuel a small but quickly-growing Indian tourism in Switzerland through the last decade.
+Yash Chopra's films in particular have been recognized for their role in publicizing Switzerland, with a statue of him being built in Interlaken in tribute.